Teodora Sava

-Teodora Sava ([te.oˈdora ˈsava], born November 27, 2001, Piatra Neamț) is a singer, former Antena 1 television channel star, and former contestant on the international music talent competition X Factor Romania.
+Teodora Sava ([te.oˈdora ˈsava], born November 27, 2001, Piatra Neamț) is a singer known for appearances on Antena 1 television channel and as a former contestant on the international music talent competition X Factor Romania.

 Biography

-Teodora Sava was born on November 27, 2001 in Piatra Neamț.
-She was a student at Victor Brauner High School of Fine Arts in Piatra Neamț and at George Enescu National College of Music in Bucharest, studying singing, playing the piano, flute and guitar.
-She currently studies at BIMM Institute in London, UK.
-She does not see herself doing anything else besides music, which defines her.
-She also took acting lessons and made her acting debut in May 2017 at a theater festival in Suceava for young people and children, where she came out first, continuing afterwards with parts in plays such as the teen musical "If We Love Each Other".
+Teodora Sava (born November 27, 2001, in Piatra Neamț, Romania) is a Romanian singer and musician.
+She studied at Victor Brauner High School of Fine Arts in Piatra Neamț and at George Enescu National College of Music in Bucharest, focusing on singing, piano, flute, and guitar.
+She is currently enrolled at BIMM Institute in London, UK.

-She attended cultural activities and concerts as well as events for young people.
-According to her own statements, she "sang at charity concerts, abandoned children's homes and old age asylums", she loves nature and animals, and most of all she loves to engage in the lives of others, including through volunteering.
-She also dreams of singing one day on stage with Beyoncé, Christina Aguilera or Mariah Carey, and she wants to study music abroad.
+Sava also studied acting and made her stage debut in May 2017 at a theater festival in Suceava for young people and children, where she received first place.
+She subsequently performed in theatrical productions, including the teen musical If We Love Each Other.

-She sang in duets together with Nico, Paula Seling and the band "Proconsul" at the TV show Next Star and on stage, and the band "FREE STAY" (whose lead singer is Florin Ristei) at the TV show Te cunosc de undeva!.
+Sava has performed duets with Nico, Paula Seling, and the band Proconsul on the TV show Next Star, as well as with the band FREE STAY (led by Florin Ristei) on the TV show Te cunosc de undeva!.

-Her artistic performances since childhood, and performing on the television music talent show X Factor Romania 2017 – Season 7, persuaded the Local Council of Piatra Neamț to invite and give her an award in the presence of the local councilors and town mayor.
-She was also nominated as Ambassador of Neamț County to the "Young Values" category within the "Gala of the Neamț Ambassadors" and since 2017 she has been a member of the Local Youth Council of Piatra Neamț.